 “‘Interest’ is defined as “the return or compensation for the use or retention by one person for a sum of money belonging to or owned by any reason to another”.
-In essence, an Award of Interest compensates a party for its forgone return on investment, or for money withheld without a justifiable cause.
-The current practice of Awarding Interest in International Commercial Arbitrations is riddled with inconsistencies, and is criticized for lack of uniformity.
-In International Contracts, there is no consensus on the method or rate of Awarding Interest.
+In essence, an award of interest compensates a party for its forgone return on investment, or for money withheld without a justifiable cause.
+The current practice of awarding interest in International Commercial Arbitrations is riddled with inconsistencies, and is criticized for lack of uniformity.

 – Hon’ble Justice Indu Malhotra, Vedanta Ltd. v.
 Shenzen Shandong Nuclear Power Construction Company Ltd., [Civil Appeal No.10394 of 2018].